qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

 =======================================

-In QuTiP, the Bloch-Redfield tensor Eq. :eq:`br-tensor` can be calculated using the function :func:`.bloch_redfield_tensor`.
+In QuTiP, Eq. :eq:`br-final` can be calculated using the function :func:`.bloch_redfield_tensor`.
 It takes two mandatory arguments: The system Hamiltonian :math:`H`, a nested list of operator :math:`A_\alpha`, spectral density functions :math:`S_\alpha(\omega)` pairs that characterize the coupling between system and bath.
 The spectral density functions are Python callback functions that takes the (angular) frequency as a single argument.
+Each term of Eq. :eq:`br-tensor` can be called using :func:`.brterm`.
+This function take only a single operator a_op and spectral response function.

 To illustrate how to calculate the Bloch-Redfield tensor, let's consider a two-level atom